yajji-k/TaskSync-backend/README.md

    - Deploy each microservice to AWS Elastic Beanstalk or Heroku.
    - Configure environment variables for database and OAuth.
 2. **Database**:
-   - Host PostgreSQL on Railway or AWS RDS.
+   - Host Mysql on Railway or AWS RDS.
 3. **Docker** (Optional):
    - Use Dockerfiles in `/deploy` to containerize microservices.
    - Deploy with `docker-compose` or a cloud orchestrator.